brunoviera0/Lab4/README.md

 # Lab4
 Make sure you have a C++ compiler installed

-Clone the repo using "git clone" followed by the link
+Clone the repo using "git clone" in your terminal followed by the link to the github page

 To compile the program: g++ -o main main.cpp balanced_seq.cpp fisher_yates.cpp